hexinfra/gorox/README.md

   * svcProxy2 : A service proxy for svc2,
   * cronjob1  : A background application in Gorox doing something periodically.

-The whole Gorox cluster can alternatively be managed by a Myrox instance, which behaves like the control plane in Service Mesh.
-In this configuration, all Gorox instances in the cluster connect to Myrox and are under its control.
+The whole Gorox cluster can alternatively be managed by a Rockman instance, which behaves like the control plane in Service Mesh.
+In this configuration, all Gorox instances in the cluster connect to Rockman and are under its control.

 Community